zimejin07/igaming-leaderboard/README.md

 ## Development Strategy

-This project followed an agile, single-sprint delivery model with a focus on rapidly releasing a functional MVP.
+This project followed an agile, single-sprint delivery model focusing on rapidly releasing a functional MVP.
 All core features were prioritized and delivered within a single development cycle.

 ### Release Strategy